Samuel-Buteau/universal-battery-database/README.md

 # TODO(Samuel):

+- print the temperature and turbostratic misalignment in a nicer way. (i.e. too many sig. figs.)

+DONE - make unknown ratios behave the same as unknown stochiometry.
+DONE - for things that are normalized to 100%, take the sum of everything except the None, and if the total is 0, set to 1 for purposes of renormalization

 DONE - remove all the fields that I don't currently care about.
 DONE - good name generation
 DONE - good uniqueness check.(library)